adrhill/julia-ml-course/website/write.md

 (MyPackage) pkg> # ... it's your project environment!
 ```

-If this doesn't work on the first try, you might have to select your *"Julia env"* in the bottom bar of VSCode once.
+If this doesn't work on the first try, you might have to manually select your *"Julia env"* in the bottom bar of VSCode once.

 ### Starting a REPL without VSCode

 To start a REPL and activate your local environment,
-launch julia with the flag `--project`.
+launch Julia with the flag `--project`.
 The Julia banner can be hidden via `--banner=no`.

 ```bash
 $ cd ~/.julia/dev/MyProject  # make sure you're in the right folder